-4 Units: 72 hours of lecture, per term, LR, DG, CSU, UC (C-ID: MATH 250) Prerequisite: MATH-191 may be taken concurrently.
+4 Units: 72 hours of lecture, 18 hours of laboratory, per term, LR, DG, CSU, UC (C-ID: MATH 250)

+Prerequisite: MATH-191 may be taken concurrently; or placement by multiple measures.

 This course develops the techniques and theory needed to solve and classify systems of linear equations.
 Solution techniques include row operations, Gaussian elimination and matrix algebra.
 Investigates the properties of vectors in two and three dimensions, leading to the notion of an abstract vector space.
 Vector space and matrix theory are presented including topics such as inner products, norms, orthogonality, eigenvalues, eigenspaces, and linear transformations.
 Selected applications of linear algebra are included.